DeusSixik/Recipe-Machine-Stage/README.md

 ## BlockEntity

-If you need to add support for recipes that occur without the player's participation, for example a crusher for now, you need to use capability **net.sdm.recipemachinestage.SupportBlockData.BLOCK_OWNER** It stores the owner of the block
+If you need to add support for recipes that occur without the player's participation, for example a crusher for now, you need to use capability **net.sdm.recipemachinestage.RMSCapability.BLOCK_OWNER** It stores the owner of the block

 ### Usage example